Vrroom/vrroom.github.io/_posts/2024-08-11-sign-detection.markdown

 Consider using majority vote to combine these heuristics.
 It's evident that since A, B and C always vote the same way, they represent the majority.
 All the valuable information from heuristics D and E is lost in this exercise.

 My guess is that Snorkel improves on majority vote by detecting correlations between heuristics and avoids double, or in this case, triple counting certain heuristics.
-Thus, it's probabilistic labels are more reliable than the heuristics themselves.
+Thus, its probabilistic labels are more reliable than the heuristics themselves.

 # Heuristics for classifying Hand-Signers

 Here I describe the heuristics I developed for classifying pose sequences.

 * `num tracks`: This heuristic counts the number of humans simultaneously tracked in a sequence.
 If there are many people tracked, it's unlikely that any one of them is a signer.
 This is a really coarse heuristic, but the table below shows that it is better than random (which will have an error rate of 0.5 for this binary classification problem).
 * `video path`: This heuristic assigns labels based on the data source.
-For example, if the sequence came from a SL dictionary, we can be sure that the tracked person is indeed a hand-signer.
+For example, if the sequence came from a Sign Language dictionary, we can be sure that the tracked person is indeed a hand-signer.
 This heuristic has 0 error rate but has poor coverage as well.
 It highlights a common tradeoff in designing heuristics: it is hard to design heuristics that label all samples in the dataset with low error rate.
 * `legs visible`: While going through News Videos, I found that most hand-signers are either sitting, or are too close to the camera, so that their legs are not visible.
 Using pose estimation confidence scores, we can check this and assign a label.
 * `only one person`: This is similar to the `num track` heuristic.
 If there is only one person tracked, it's likely that the person is a hand-signer.
 * `bounding box`: This heuristic checks if the bounding box of a person is too small compared to video dimensions.
 If so, it's unlikely that the person is a hand-signer.